Policy: Contracted Provider Dismissal | ||

 E. Management of Patient Experience

-- The patient(s) will be notified that their provider is no longer available through Rula and patient rematching is coordinated with Clinical Quality, Care Coordination, and Support Teams.
+- Prior to the patient’s next scheduled appointment, the patient(s) will be notified that their provider is no longer available through Company and patient rematching is coordinated with Clinical Quality, Care Coordination, and Support Teams.

 Attachments: